How to make an ethics complaint

 What if the social worker is not a member?

-The Senior Manager Professional Standards can provide you with information about other options for addressing your concerns.
-You are welcome to contact the Ethics Consultation Service via phone or email.
+We can also provide you with information about other options for addressing your concerns.

 How can I find out if someone is ineligible for AASW membership?